collinksmith/ruby-projects/README.md

-# enumerable-methods
+# Enumerable Methods

-Creating my own versions of various enumerable methods in Ruby.
+Recreating my own versions of various enumerable methods in Ruby.
+Created as part of [The Odin Project](http://www.theodinproject.com/ruby-programming/advanced-building-blocks).